 Selecting the right MCP gateway for enterprise AI deployment requires evaluating deployment speed, security and audit posture, integration depth, and operational overhead.
 MintMCP, TrueFoundry, and Obot MCP Gateway each address enterprise AI infrastructure needs through distinct approaches.
-MintMCP's MCP Gateway delivers one-click deployment with SOC 2 Type II attestation and pre-built enterprise connectors.
+MintMCP's MCP Gateway delivers one-click deployment with SOC 2 Type II audited controls, compliance with HIPAA standards, and hosted MCP connectors run by MintMCP.
 TrueFoundry operates as a unified AI platform combining MCP governance with LLM routing and model serving.
 Obot provides an open-source, Kubernetes-native gateway for teams with existing DevOps expertise.
 This comparison examines all three platforms to help engineering leaders determine which approach aligns with their enterprise requirements.

 Key Takeaways